embeddedartistry/libc/README.md

 Copy the `include/` directory contents into your source tree.

 Build artifacts are stored in the `buildresults` folder.
-There is a sub-folder for the target architecture (e.g. `x86_64`).
-Inside of this architecture folder you will find a `libc` folder which contains the compiled static library: `libc.a`
+You will find a `libc` folder which contains the compiled static library: `libc.a`

 Copy the desired library to your project and add the library to your link step.